russhughes/st7789_mpy/README.md

 ## Display Configuration

-Some displays may use a BGR color order or iverted colors.
-The `cfg_helper.py` program can use used to determine the color order, inversion_mode, colstart, and rowstart values needed for a display.
+Some displays may use a BGR color order or inverted colors.
+The `cfg_helper.py` program can be used to determine the color order, inversion_mode, colstart, and rowstart values needed for a display.

 ### Color Modes

-You can test the color order needed by a display by filling the display with the `st7789.RED` color and observing the color displayed.
+You can test for the correct color order needed by a display by filling it with the `st7789.RED` color and observing the actual color displayed.

-  - If the display is RED, the settings are correct.
+  - If the displayed color is RED, the settings are correct.
-  - If the display is BLUE, `color_order` should be `st7789.BGR`.
+  - If the displayed color is BLUE, `color_order` should be `st7789.BGR`.
-  - If the display is YELLOW, `inversion_mode` should be `True`.
+  - If the displayed color is YELLOW, `inversion_mode` should be `True.`
-  - If the display is CYAN, `color_order` should be `st7789.BGR` and `inversion_mode` should be `True`.
+  - If the displayed color is CYAN, `color_order` should be `st7789.BGR` and `inversion_mode` should be `True.`

 ### colstart and rowstart

-Some displays have a frame buffer memory larger than the physical LCD or LED matrix.
-In these cases the driver must be configured with the position of the first physcial column and row pixels relative to the frame buffer.
+Some displays have a frame buffer memory larger than the physical display matrix.
+In these cases, the driver must be configured with the position of the first physical column and row pixels relative to the frame buffer.
 Each rotation setting of the display may require different colstart and rowstart values.

-The driver automatically adjusts the colstart and rowstarts values for common 135x240, 240x240 and 240x320 displays.
-These values can be overridden using the `offsets` method if the default values do not work for your display.
-The `offsets` method  should be called after any calls of the `rotation` method.
+The driver automatically sets the `colstart` and `rowstart` values for common 135x240, 240x240 and 240x320 displays.
+If the default values do not work for your display, these values can be overridden using the `offsets` method.
+The `offsets` method should be called after any `rotation` method calls.

 #### 128x128 st7735 cfg_helper.py example